Morwenn/poplar-heap/README.md

 ```

 The size of the last poplar of the heap is found in O(log n) time, and *sift* runs in O(log n) time too.
 This makes the
-`push_heap` procedure run in the expected O(log n) time and O(1) space, which means that we finally have `make_heap` in
+`push_heap` procedure run in the expected O(log n) time and O(1) space, which means that we finally have a `make_heap`
-O(n log n) time and O(1) space.
+implementation that runs in O(n log n) time and O(1) space.

 ### `pop_heap` in O(log n) time and O(1) space

 `pop_heap` is actually very much like the *relocate* procedure from the original poplar sort algorithm, except that we
 need to iterate the collection via the `bit_floor` trick instead of using stored iterators.
 On the other hand, since
-we don't store anything, we don't have to reorganize poplars as the original algorithm does: after the biggest root
+we don't store anything, we don't have to reorganize poplars as the original algorithm does: finding biggest root the
-switch and the call to *sift* everything is already done.
+heap, switching it with that of the last poplar, and calling *sift* on the resulting semipoplar is enough.

 ```cpp
 template<typename Iterator>